matt01671/cotiss-project/README.md

 If you have any questions, please reach out to matthew.oh@cotiss.com and ask away - we're here to help!

+## Assessment

+Your project will be assessed on three key criteria:
+1. User experience
+2. Code quality
+3. User interface

 Good luck!
 Cotiss team.